 To get the latest information on USAG Wiesbaden for newcomers, please go our official web page:

-Driving Directions to Clay Kaserne from Frankfurt
+Driving Directions to Clay Kaserne from Frankfurt:

-Directions to Mc Cully Barracks, Wackernheim from Clay Kaserne
+Directions to Mc Cully Barracks, Wackernheim from Clay Kaserne:

 USAG Wiesbaden Taxi Procedures for Wiesbaden Installations

 There is one authorized taxi company currently servicing U.S. installations in Wiesbaden, which is authorized to go to specific posts/Kaserne.

 NOTE: If you are traveling to the airport, report how much luggage you will take, or if you have a child stroller - this will determine size of vehicle sent to you.
 Taxi Wiesbaden has seats that raise for young age children to meet the standards - smaller children ride in the back with parent.
 However, if you have infants, you will need to bring your own child’s car “carrier” safety seat.
-Administrative notes - All taxis (100%) will be searched upon arrival at the installation Access Control Point (ACP), even with US ID cardholders as passengers. - Taxi drivers without installation passes CANNOT be signed in to any USAG Wiesbaden installation.
+Administrative notes - All taxis (100%) will be searched upon arrival at the installation Access Control Point, even with US ID cardholders as passengers. - Taxi drivers without installation passes CANNOT be signed in to any USAG Wiesbaden installation.

 Wiesbaden is a 25 minute car ride from the Frankfurt International Airport, and is right next to the historical city of Mainz.
-Wackernheim is a twenty minute drive to Wiesbaden.
+Both communities are serviced by a shuttle bus during the work week.

-Wiesbaden Lodge, Mississippi Str.
-7890- 65189 Wiesbaden
+Driving directions to the Wiesbaden Lodge, Mississippi Str.
+7890, Hainerberg Housing, 65189 Wiesbaden.

 For additional information on the City of Wiesbaden and its public transportation, please visit the following websites.

-Wiesbaden City Website (in English)
+Wiesbaden City Website

 German Bundesbahn (Trains)

-Dial 011-49-611-705-0 or DSN 113
+From the US, dial 011-49-611-705-0 or DSN 113